zfegd/flights_api/README.md

 Once you have built the image, you can call on the tests with the following command:

 ```
-docker run -p 80:80 --name testcontainer -v $(pwd):/app testimage pytest
+docker run -p 80:80 --name appcontainer -v $(pwd):/app testimage pytest
 ```

 Similarly to above, on Windows you have to replace "$(pwd)" with the absolute path of the directory in quotation marks.
 An example would be:

 ```
-docker run -p 80:80 --name testcontainer -v "C:\Users\zfegd\example\hereitis":/app testimage pytest
+docker run -p 80:80 --name appcontainer -v "C:\Users\zfegd\example\hereitis":/app testimage pytest
 ```

 ## Load Testing

 We can load test by using locust, which can either be run locally or within a separate docker container in the same network.
 For the former, you have to run "pip install locust" to setup locust on your local machine.
-Then, you can "docker-compose up" and run the locust command once your testcontainer is up.
+Then, you can "docker-compose up" and run the locust command once your appcontainer is up.
 To test with locust, navigate to the folder the locustfile.py is located and run:

 ```
 locust -f locustfile.py